 Press a 6-inch hole into the soil or rooting medium.
 Pour an inch of sand into the bottom of the hole and push the cutting into the hole with the leaves sticking out.
 Press soil into the hole and around the cutting.

 Step 5: Water the Cutting Appropriately

 Water gently around the cutting, just enough to moisten the soil without soaking.
 Too much water will cause the cutting to rot.

 Place the pot in a sheltered place with full sun for at least part of the day.
 After the cuttings product roots in about six weeks or so, if all danger of frost is past, place the pot outside in a sunny place.
 Keep moist, but not soggy.
-It will take a year for the sapling to grown strong enough to transplant into the place where it will grow.
+It will take a year for the sapling to grow strong enough to transplant into the place where it will grow.

 Uncover a root from the laurel you are cloning.
 Do this in winter when the tree is dormant.
 Select a 6- to 8-inch section of root the thickness of a pencil.
 Cut the end closest to the tree.
 Make the cut straight across.
 Cut the opposite end away from the tree at an angle.
 The cuttings must be placed right side up from the way the root grew.

 Step 2: Prune the Cutting to a 2-Inch Length

 Cut each 6-inch stem into 2-inch lengths.
 Cut the top straight across and the bottom of each root section at an angle.